 Have you ever told us about a feature you’d love to see?

-Our QA team tracks our users’ requests and feedback, and pitches new features and design tweaks to our developers.
+Our QA team tracks our users’ requests and feedback and pitches new features and design tweaks to our developers.
 We hold regular review meetings for CX, QA, and dev to discuss these ideas and prioritize our product roadmap.

 Maybe, maybe not – you know your own team best!

-Giving responsibility for quality assurance to our customer service team has freed up our developers to do what they do best – actually develop things – while giving our customers a real voice behind the scenes.
+Giving responsibility to our customer service team for quality assurance has freed up our developers to do what they do best – actually develop things – while giving our customers a real voice behind the scenes.